paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/participation.md

 Nothing to store, everything lives in `VotesDB`.

-## Sequence
+## Sequences

-### Persisting
+### ViewChange is BlockImport

-1. Extract imported blocks from `ViewChange` or introduce a new overseer `Event`.
+1. Extract imported blocks from `ViewChange`
 1. for each imported block:
   1. Extract the associated dispute _runtime_ events
+  1. for each runtime event:
-  1. Store votes according to the runtime events to the votesdb via `VotesDBMessage::StoreVote`
+  	1. Store vote according to the runtime events to the votesdb via `VotesDBMessage::StoreVote`
+  	1. iff vote is new
+	  1. add event to transaction events

 The `VotesDB` is then responsible for emitting `Detection`, `Resolution` or `Timeout` messages.